-Authorities in Australia generally respect the autonomy of the Australian sporting codes' governing bodies to manage the on-field actions of their players.
-However, civil and criminal law does apply to participants in Australian sporting activities.
-While the rules of a sport may define acceptable conduct, such rules cannot be considered as implied consent from a participant for others to act contrary to their legal obligations, or to displace their civil and criminal law rights.
+Authorities in Australia generally respect the autonomy of the Australian sporting codes' governing bodies to manage the actions of their participants during competition.
+However, while the rules of a sport may define acceptable conduct, such rules cannot be considered as implied consent from a participant for others to act contrary to their legal obligations, or to displace their civil and criminal law rights.

-Generally speaking, players may not be liable if their conduct falls within the rules or the normal occurrences to be expected when participating in their specific sport (eg, physical contact in sports such as football and boxing).
+Generally speaking, participants may not be liable if their conduct falls within the rules or the normal occurrences to be expected when participating in their specific sport (eg, physical contact in sports such as football and boxing).
 Voluntary participation in the sport and the voluntary assumption of risk is a consideration taken into account by Australian police and courts, which are generally reluctant to interfere in the competition, rules and usual processes of a sport.
 However, voluntary participation is not accepted as a participant has consented to dangerous or violent conduct that is outside of the sporting rules, and such conduct may give rise to criminal liability.